Last updated: [10/26/2022]

-Is public transportation operating?
+- Is public transportation operating?
 Yes

 - Taxis are available in Niamey, but most are in poor condition and do not meet basic U.S. road safety standards.
 Face masks are required.

-- The U.S. Embassy in Niamey has resumed American Citizen Services – passport processing, notary services, voting assistance, and federal benefits assistance.
+- The U.S. Embassy in Niamey offering reduced American Citizen Services – passport processing, notary services, voting assistance, and federal benefits assistance due to staffing shortages.
 American citizens should see the corresponding pages on this website for more information and contact ConsulateNiamey@state.gov if an urgent appointment is needed.